Spends a couple hours being social.

-I’m learning to control the in and out flow of energy around me.
+I’m learning to control the in and outflow of energy around me.

 Get out of your own way.

 The last few weeks I have attended classes, workshops, and women circles – alone.
 I may have sat in my car for a good 15-20 minutes to psyche myself up enough to get out of my car and go in, but I did it.
-I’ve gone on dates, met random people, talked to strangers on the street, started friendships with both women and men that I’ve met along the way.
+I’ve gone on dates, met random people, talking to strangers on the street, started friendships with both women and men that I’ve met along the way.
 I’ve attended festivals, gone to bars to watch bands play, attended shows, and signed up for classes – alone.
 I’ve done these things alone in order to prove to myself that I can.
 I’ve forced myself out of my comfort zone in order to test my limits, forcing myself to learn, and grow.

 If it doesn’t challenge you, it doesn’t change you.

-Through a shit ton of self work and introspection, I’ve learned my limits.
+Through a shit ton of self-work and introspection, I’ve learned my limits.
 I’ve learned about who I am as a person and why I do the things that I do.
-I’ve learned that because of childhood trauma, neglect, and abuse – physical, emotional, and psychological – I have deep rooted issues and pain that exhibits itself through anxiety and attachment issues.
+I’ve learned that because of childhood trauma, neglect, and abuse – physical, emotional, and psychological – I have deep-rooted issues and pain that exhibits itself through anxiety and attachment issues.
 Uncovering these things about myself means I have created an awareness around them, which in turn means that I can heal them.
 In order to heal them though, I have to walk with them.
 I have to face them, look them straight in the eyes, acknowledge and honour them, and love them away.

 In order to heal it, you have to feel it.

 The average person, after seeing the work that needs to be done would say, fuck this shit, and turn their back.
 Not me.
 I know what I am capable of.
-I know that I was put here with great purpose and great intention.
-I know that the only way I can achieve this is by clearing not only mine, but my ancestral karma as well.
+I know that I was put here with a great purpose and great intention.
+I know that the only way I can achieve this is by clearing not only mine but my ancestral karma as well.
 I need to face my demons and I need to heal the wounds.
 I need to do the work.
 I may not want to, but it needs to be done.
 Not just for me, but for my kids as well.